pnnl/pyso/data_model_tests/README.md

 2. Region
 3. Combined

+Note: there might be a type 0 which is system wide.

 ID:
 - If Region (Type=2), applies to all areas in /mdb/LoadArea/ with the same RegionID
 - If Combined the use "/mdb/CombinedAreaRegionDefinition" to see maping from ID (CombinedAreaRegionID) to region IDs (ElementID) (if ElementType is 1, or LoadAreaID if ElementType is 2)

-mdb/GeneratorAncillaryServiceOption
+mdb/GeneratorAncillaryServiceOption2
 GeneratorType (see thermal, hydro, etc.)
 Type:
 0: Everything
-1: Don't Know
+1: Don't Know (almost certainly LoadAreaID)
-2: Combined
+2: Region
-3: Region
+3: CombinedRegion

+>**NOTE**:
+> This type mapping should be verified.
+It appears to be correct for the Mini WECC model.

 ID:
 The id to look for depending on the Type